 - The employee’s supervisor must complete the Supervisor’s Accident Analysis and Prevention report.
 It is the supervisor’s responsibility to ensure that the employee’s First Injury and Illness report and the Supervisor’s report are submitted to BOTH firstname.lastname@example.org and email@example.com emails as soon as possible after an injury occurs.

-- For an overview of supervisor’s responsibilities in the workers’ compensation process, click here.
+- For an overview of the supervisor’s responsibilities in the workers’ compensation process, click here.

-- If the injured employee or supervisor has any questions or concerns regarding the claims process, they should contact the campus EHS Manager at 424-0985 or via email at firstname.lastname@example.org.
+- If the injured employee or supervisor has any questions or concerns regarding the claims process, they should contact the campus EHS Manager, Lori Welch (firstname.lastname@example.org), or via email at email@example.com.

 - Time card/leave reporting should indicate any lost time due to a work-related injury.
-If lost time occurs, it is important that the time card/leave report indicate those days off of work.
+If lost time occurs, the time card/leave report must indicate those days off of work.
 Human Resources Payroll personnel may assist with how time should be recorded on the time card/leave report on a case-by-case basis.

-- The Environmental, Health & Safety (EHS) Manager will review all injury reports and interview relevant parties to assess work practices, environmental conditions, equipment use, etc., Recommendations for improvement will be made as needed.
+- The Environmental Health and Safety (EHS) Manager will review all injury reports and interview relevant parties to assess work practices, environmental conditions, equipment use, etc., Recommendations for improvement will be made as needed.